dakhama-mehdi/RD-AD/README.md

 # RD-AD (Requests-Detect on AD)

-This script, helps to detect, protect and prevents in real time, the malicious requests, attacks, or collect information requests from AD,  to protect valuable information like ( accounts admins, password, and GPO ...) from tools like BloodHound, Mimikatz....

-Work with all Windows language version.
-They allow to easily read the events, convert GUID, and be notified with a action summary, use the whitelist to exclude the detection on specific servers or accounts. you can edit it to send mail, block or disable account, .....
+TThis script will help you to detect, prevent and protect your Active Directory against malicious request, on-going penetration and discovering data collect in a nearly real-time manner.
+Valuable information like Administrator accounts, password hashes, GPO will be protected more efficiently against known toolkit used by hackers and security teams (BloodHound, Mimikatz, ...).

+While reading the events log pool, the script search for specific event and notify you with an action summary in a human readable format (GUID are converted).
+You can also customize it with white-lists (server or account exclusion) and set it up to send you an email, automatically block or disable a suspicious account, ...

 ![RD-AD](https://user-images.githubusercontent.com/49924401/111032743-04362d00-840e-11eb-866d-8420ccfb9d85.gif)

 # About :

-requests-detect AD : helps to detect and monitor the AD, to give more security
+requests-detect AD : Monitor Active Directory to enhance your security footprint

-the script can be used on two way:
+This script can be used by either:

-First : adding an event in task schedule, this way is very fast, but needs an configuration.

-Second : turning the script on loop, all X secondes, to check and generate alert, this way is slower than the first way, but easier to configure.
+- Using the TaskScheduler to monitor for a specific event ID and run the script upon it ; this is the fastest way to go but needs some extra efforts.
+- Let the script run in an infinite loop, which is the simplest way to use it with the cost of a slower processing.

 # PREREQUISITE

-* enable AD DS audit object
-* optional : create a folder to extract schema details, only one times
+* ADDS Audit for Object should be enabled
+* Schema Data to be added in a folder for referal (optional)
-* create a whitelist to exclude same account or machines
+* White-list with computer/user objects to exclude

 # How to use :

-* Enable AD DS audit object

-you can edit the default domain controller policy or create a new GPO, and enable AD DS success and Failure on
+1. To enable ADDS Audit for Object:
+--> Create a GPO and link it to the Domain Controllers container.
-"Computer Configuration\Windows Settings\Security Settings\Audit Policies\DS Access\Audit Directory Service Access"
+--> Go to "Computer Configuration\Windows Settings\Security Settings\Audit Policies\DS Access\Audit Directory Service Access" and enable the option for success and failure

-* Create a folder
-Create a folder to extract the object that you want to monitor, this step let the detection very fast by defaut i use the folder test in C:\test, but you can change this value on $dbpath

-* Create exclude csv file
-You can use get-adgroupmember or get-adcomputer to create a list that contains only the name of object that you want to exclude from detection, like DC or same server that need to query the schema, also the admin account work on AD
+2. To allow the script to run smoothly:
+--> Create a new folder located on C:\ and name it "TEST" (c:\test) --> You can modify the folder name by editing the script and modifying the script parameter $dbPath following your needs.

+3. Prepare white-list:
+--> Generate white-list for account exfiltered from a group membership with:
+-----> get-adGroupMember [groupName] | export-csv c:\test\myWhiteList.csv -append
+--> Generate white-list for computer account based on a OU localization:
+-----> get-adComputer -filter * -searchBase [OU distinguishedName] | export-csv c:\test\myComputers.csv -append
+--> Note: white-list should be placed in c:\test.

+4.First run:
+--> run the script with a privileged account the first time to let it create referals

 * Note
 it is preferead to put whitelist in same folder as our path export $dbpath